 – This Schneider one is the most lucid one to understand the different system grounding methods and the respective protection systems.

-– Why we use DEF protection in line protection?
+– Why do we use DEF protection in line protection?

-In ABB line protection relays why we have additional graphs like phase sequence?
+In ABB line protection relays why do we have additional graphs like phase sequence?

 Which parameters are important and affect our calculation for the length of the line?
 For example, what is the ground impedance for small lines, and what is its effect when compared with big lines?

-– In case of 3 CTs how do we connect in relays let say if we have one half breaker scheme on one side and double bus on another side then we have 3 CTs.
-For small lines and ug cable feeder differential protection required
+– In the case of 3 CTs how do we connect in relays let say if we have one half breaker scheme on one side and a double bus on another side then we have 3 CTs.
+For small lines and ug cable feeders differential protection required

 – Please send me how to calculate protection setting calculations.
 Kindly refer to manual respective relay manufacture.